 Raj Darbhanga or Darbhanga Raj used to be one of the biggest and richest zamindaris, or land holdings, in India, spanning 6,200 sq km in North Bihar.
 This area, also known as Mithilanchal or Tirhut, is today famous for its Madhubani art.
 The first Zamindar of Darbhanga, a Brahmin, Pandit Mahesh Thakur, laid the foundation of the Khandawala Dynasty in Mithila when he obtained Darbhanga Raj as a grant through a farmaan or edict issued by Mughal Emperor Akbar in 1577.

-When Akbar took over after the fall of the Tughlaq dynasty, Darbhanga was in a state of lawlessness and the Emperor needed a caretaker to collect taxes and maintain peace on his behalf.
+When Akbar took over from Sher Shah's descendants, Darbhanga was in a state of lawlessness and the Emperor needed a caretaker to collect taxes and maintain peace on his behalf.
 Since the Brahmins were dominant in the region, Akbar appointed Pandit Mahesh Thakur as the local zamindar, which by default made him the local ruler.

 Cut to three centuries later and the idea of creating a grand centre for the zamindari – almost like a capital in a kingdom – was an act of brotherly love.
 Since it was common practice to assign land grants to the younger brother while the elder brother sat on the throne, Maharaja Laxmeshwar Singh (1860 - 1898) gave his brother Rameshwar Singh (1898 - 1929) Rajnagar as a land grant.
 But he went one step further.
 The Maharaja also drew up plans for Rajnagar as a ‘royal abode’ for Rameshwar Singh.
 As fate would have it, Rameshwar Singh also went on to become the king of Raj Darbhanga as his elder brother died childless in 1898.